What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 Bank of America Unlimited Cash Rewards credit card for students: it offers 0% APR (annual percentage rate)

 College students who want to establish credit quickly and earn rewards can consider the Bank of America Unlimited Cash Rewards Credit Card for Students.
-With no annual fee, this card enables users to receive a flat 1.5 percent cash back on all of their purchases.
+With no annual fee, this card enables users to receive a flat 1.5 percent cash back on their purchases.
 Those who spend $1,000 on new goods within 90 days of account opening are also eligible for a $200 cash prize.

 Additionally, cardholders receive a free FICO score and 15 months of 0% APR on balance transfers and purchases made within 60 days of account activation (a 3% balance transfer fee is applicable, with a minimum $10 charge).
 A variable APR of 16.24 percent to 26.24 percent is then in effect.